tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 you can end your "hardcore phase" and start doing less immersion.
 However, many choose to continue their hardcore phases until up to several years.

-### Thoughts on reading before listening?

-Reading is very powerful, but it harms you if you don't have enough phonetic awareness.
-If I were starting today, I would keep reading at minimum for the first 6 months to a year.

-### What's more harmful: early output or letting your reading ability get too far ahead of your listening ability?

-Both are undoubtedly dangerous, but why are you worrying about this?
-If you're aware that reading dominates your immersion, cut it out and listen more.
-Immerse the right way, and everything will be fine.

 ### I have many bad habits due to being forced to prematurely output for many years in school.
 How should I go about fixing these bad habits?

 What is usually recommended in this case is to go through a silent period.